Cisco Unity Connection Serviceability lets you gather information about system configuration and call handlers into reports.

 Select this format to quickly view a small report.

 For archiving purposes, we recommend that you generate PDF reports.

 Text file (also known as a comma-separated, or CSV, file).
 Report output appears as a string of data, separated by commas.

 Select this format if you want to view or print the information in another application, for example, a spreadsheet application.

 Report output appears as a PDF that can be printed and saved.

 We recommend that you select this format if you plan to archive reports.

-Caution Generating large reports when the system is busy will use system resources and could potentially result in slower response time for system users.
+Generating large reports when the system is busy use system resources and could potentially result in slower response time for system users.

 Note that reports cannot be scheduled in advance.
-If you shut down the Connection or Cisco Business Edition server, or close the Connection Administration browser session while reports are being generated, the report generation will be canceled.
+If you shut down the Unity Connection or Cisco Business Edition server, or close the Unity Connection Administration browser session while reports are being generated, the report generation is cancelled.